pkminor/NewsPortal/README.md

 The departments tab in addition to showing a new department form and a listing of all departments, each department list items has options to view all users in that department, or all news in that department.

+On clicking this tags, the user can click the departments tab to go back the main departments listing, from which they can narrow down to another departments users or news.
 ## Setup Instructions
 Fork the project on github [NewsPortal ](https://github.com/pkminor/NewsPortal), then clone it to your local repo.